Avan Oru Sarithiram: Cast

+Production

+The film was launched at Vauhini Studios in July 1974 with Ganesan's granddaughter Vijayalakshmi switching on the camera to start the shoot.
+Two songs and romantic scenes of Ganesan and Manjula were shot at Courtallam.
+The song "Ammaanai Azhagu" was shot at Brindavan Garden, Mysore.

 Soundtrack

 The music was composed by M. S. Viswanathan.
 The song "En Manadhu Ondrudhaan" is partially based on "Für Elise" by Ludwig van Beethoven.
-The song "Vanakkam" is set in the Abhogi raga.
+The song "Ammaanai" is set in Dharmavati raga, and "Vanakkam" is set in Abhogi.

 Reception

-Kanthan of Kalki appreciated the cinematography, but criticised the story.
+Kanthan of Kalki appreciated the cinematography but criticised the story.